veliovgroup/Meteor-Files/README.md

 Why `Meteor-Files`?
 ========
 `cfs` is a good package, but buggy as it's huge monster which combine everything.
 In `Meteor-Files` is nothing to broke, it's simply upload/store/retrieve files to/from server.
- - You need store to GridFS? - Add it yourself
+ - You need store to GridFS? - *Add it yourself*
- - You need to check file mime-type or extensions? - Add it yourself
+ - You need to check file mime-type or extensions? - *Add it yourself*
- - You need to resize images after upload? - Add it yourself
+ - You need to resize images after upload? - *Add it yourself*

-Easy-peasy kids, yeah?
+Easy-peasy kids, *yeah*?

 Install:
 ========